Spy × Family

 Spy × Family (stylized as SPY×FAMILY and pronounced "spy family") is a Japanese web manga series written and illustrated by Tatsuya Endo.
-The story follows Loid Forger, an enigmatic spy who has to "build a family" to execute a mission, not realizing that his adopted daughter is a telepath, and the woman he agrees to marry is a skilled assassin.
-The series has been serialized biweekly on Shueisha's Shōnen Jump+ app and website since March 2019, with its chapters collected in 16 tankōbon volumes as of October 2025.
+The story follows Agent Twilight, an enigmatic spy who has to "build a family" to execute a mission, not realizing that his adopted daughter is a telepath, and the woman he agrees to marry is a skilled assassin.
+The series has been serialized biweekly on Shueisha's Shōnen Jump+ app and website since March 2019, with its chapters collected in 17 tankōbon volumes as of April 2026.
 It is licensed in North America by Viz Media.

 An anime television series adaptation produced by Wit Studio and CloverWorks aired from April to December 2022, with a second cours aired from October to December of the same year.
 The second season, continuing from 2022's adaptation, aired from October to December 2023.
-A third season premiered in October 2025.
+A third season aired from October to December 2025.
 An anime film titled Spy × Family Code: White, featuring the cast from the television series reprising their roles, was released theatrically in Japan in December 2023 and in the United States and Canada in April 2024.

-By December 2024, Spy × Family had over 38 million copies in circulation, making it one of the best-selling manga series of all time.
+By April 2026, Spy × Family had over 42 million copies in circulation, making it one of the best-selling manga series of all time.
 The series has received critical acclaim for its storytelling, humor, characters, action scenes, and artwork.